TACC/PandemicExerciseTool/README.md

 ### Requirements

-Clone this repository using Git, launch the services using Docker, then interact with the tool from a web browser.
+The only requirements are Git (to clone the repository), Docker (to launch all of the services), and a web browser.

 * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 * [Docker](https://www.docker.com/products/docker-desktop/)